Ziwa Rhino Sanctuary is home of Uganda’s rhino breeding program to re-introduce rhinos that became extinct in Uganda in the early eighties.

 In 2005/2006 eight rhinos were brought into Uganda with the help of a number of donors.
 Two of them went to the Uganda Wildlife Education Center as phase I of the reintroduction program - Education and Awareness raising.
 Six rhinos went to Ziwa Rhino Sanctuary - a 7000 ha electric fenced area in Nakasongola district along the road between Kampala and Murchison Falls National Park.

-The six rhinos - 3 males and 3 females - have so far (March 2016) produced 11 calves, an excellent result in terms of rhino breeding.
+The group of initially six rhinos - 3 males and 3 females - has grown to over 30 rhinos now, an excellent result in terms of rhino breeding.